THE OUTDOOR KID HANDBOOK

 • For bigger kids, use a tagalong

-• Consider putting a gear rack on the tagalong - the one we rented had that and we put the bulky mattresses there
+• Consider putting a gear rack on the tagalong - you can put bulky lightweight items there like mattresses

-• Some of our friends really like the Weehoo, which also fits smaller kids than the regular tagalongs and also has gear storage
+• Many families like the Weehoo, which also fits smaller kids than the regular tagalongs and also has gear storage

 • If the kid is too big for the tagalong, here are some options: